 Winning the inventory battle, especially in the area of new product introductions, comes down to two foundational but critical capabilities: forecasting and inventory management.
 Do you have a hard time accurately forecasting demand for new products?
 Does your inventory management for new products tend to go through overbuy and overcut cycles leading to suboptimal profits?

-- eBook: Building the Consumer Products Supply Chain of the Future
+- eBook: The Consumer Products Supply Chain of the Future

 - White Paper: Eight Methods that Improve Forecasting Accuracy